2022 Early Bird Classes

 Les has years of experience editing and managing non-fiction titles.

-Billy Wayne is awesome with the Arts like screenplay, song lyrics, and ministry development.
+Billy Wayne is awesome with the Arts like the screenplay, song lyrics and writing, and ministry development.